by-lynn-priestley/consolidation-unit-2021spring/ASSETS.md

               title: "person with white and gold lipstick photo – Free Image on Unsplash" (title taken from HTML head)
               user: fotografierende

-7. Hand Holding Pill Image Option
+7. Hand Holding Pill Image Option - USED IN V2 OF PROJECT

 (Annotations) One direction to go with combined pill-spoon image - would make background a pastel version of the color I chose for the solid half of the pill (maybe purple for fibromyalgia ribbon color? or orange for pill bottle color?)